 As the elderly population grows, there will be an increasing demand for elderly care services.
 People will always be in need of these services, even during a recession.

 During a recession, many businesses might have to pivot away from physical goods and start offering digital products and software.
 Software and app developers can do all of their work online and help businesses create different offers.
-Developers can work with a wide range of businesses, so it’s likely that they will be able to find employment in different industries.
+Developers can work with a wide range of businesses.
+It’s likely that they will be able to find employment in different industries.

-Similarly, crime rates are often correlated with poverty rates, so there will certainly be a demand for criminal defense and other types of legal services.
+Similarly, crime rates are often correlated with poverty rates.
+There will certainly be a demand for criminal defense and other types of legal services.
 Employment attorneys, family law attorneys, and the like will still be able to find clients during a recession, though the market may become more competitive.

 People don’t usually cut corners when it comes to pet care, so veterinary services will still be in demand as people need to care for their furry friends.
 In fact, spending in this vertical was one of the few areas that grew during the recession.